CoderOfPHCity/CoderOfPHCity/README.md

 on open source projects, hackertons and Code challenges.
 I realy enjoy learning and working with new technologies like React, GraphQL,NextJS
 Apollo, as well as Shopify to create exciting projects.<p/>

-- 🔭 I’m currently working with React JS, Tailwind CSS, AOS, Python and Framer motion and using them to build fun, creative Web Projects
+- 🔭 I’m currently working with React JS, Tailwind CSS, AOS, Python and Framer motion and using them to build fun, creative Web Project

 - 🌱 I’m currently learning **more of React, ContextAPI, Redux Toolkit, Python, Firebase**